 These small, gaited, race-saddle horses carried the speed and athletic ability that made the future Thoroughbred possible, and it also became the root stock for the Connemara and Irish Draught, both sport breeds, and surprisingly the horse of the American colonies and the breeds that developed there (received multiple shipments between 1611-1666, before most Oriental was added to the mix).
 The English Civil war saw most of the racing studs sacked and destroyed (and King Charles executed) by the winning opposition regime.
 The 'royal studs' of King Charles were seen as something to be wiped out, and this purge resulted in the loss of the Hobby and Running Horse by the end of the 17th century in the British Isles.
 The future of the Thoroughbred was secured when a remaining remnant was saved by John Darcy and his wife Elizabeth (her dowry was the Sedbury Stud), when they gathered the survivors of the previous race breed into their own studs.
 If they had not done this there would be no Thoroughbred racehorse, because those small horses carried the speed (see MacKay-Smith's Speed and the Thoroughbred and the speed gene studies by Hill 2012 and Bower 2010).

-The Celtic Horse originated in the northern Iberian Peninsula, by 700 BC, and was a close relative to the earlier (1000 BC) established Spanish Horse (southern Iberian Peninsula) and the Barb (northern African coast).
+The Celtic Horse originated in the northern Iberian Peninsula, by 700 BC, a (Spanish Horse on the southern Iberian Peninsula and the Barb of North Africa were earlier established about 1000 BC).
 The Celtic Horse was gaited and moved with lower motion than its cousins who both had an elevated trotting action.
 All three populations of horse resulted from the planting of colonies by the Phoenicians and the establishing of the horse of the Anatolia region in those settlements.
 Anatolia, modern day Turkey, was also the ancestral home of the Akhal Teke and its ancestors.
 Which would mean that when the much later Turkomans were brought to the British Isles in the 16th century, 2000 years after their ancestors arrived, a deep nick must have occurred when the long separated related breeds were re-united.]

 What did the Barb and the Turk do for the breed?
 The Duke of Newcastle in the 1600s spoke out on what the addition of these Orientals brought to the mix.
 He said the Barb was "intemperate" which I take to mean 'high strung', and he said it was not as strong as other breeds but still very noble in character and brave.
 He continued: "The Barb possessed a superb and high action, is an excellent trotter and galloper, and very active in motion."
 On the attributes of the Turk he said: "The Turk stands high, though unusual shape, being remarkably beautiful and active, with plenty of power, and excellent wind."
 That translates to me that the Barb gave an excitable nature, bravery, flashy movement rather than fast and a good trot and gallop, possibly having the gait-keeper gene because it was described as a 'trotter' which could mean it could hold the trot at speed.
 And that the Turk brought size---height, beauty, strength and vast stamina, along with a high movement.